offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Part Design Workbench/Organization/Sketch/Attach_TOPIC
 ```

-An additive pipe operation and a subtractive pipe operation are the same thing, except that ...
+An additive pipe_FC operation and a subtractive pipe_FC operation are the same thing, except that ...

 * additive creates a solid and merges it with existing geometry it collides with.
 * subtractive creates a solid and cuts out it from existing geometry it collides with.

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-A pipe creates a solid by transitioning through sketches, but does so by following one or more paths (e.g., edge, datum line, arc, b-spline).
-To pipe a path and a set of sketches, either ...
+A pipe_FC creates a solid by transitioning through sketches_FC in addition to following a chain of one or more paths (e.g., edge, arc, b-spline).
+To pipe_FC a path and a set of sketches_FC, either ...

-* use either toolbar button 12 (additive pipe) or toolbar button 19 (subtractive pipe), then ...
+* use either toolbar button 12 (additive pipe_FC) or toolbar button 19 (subtractive pipe_FC), then ...

-  1. select the pipe's initial sketch in the Select Attachment pane that pops up and click **OK**,
+  1. select the pipe_FC's initial sketch_FC in the Select Attachment pane that pops up and click **OK**,
-  2. select the pipe's initial path in the Pipe Parameters by clicking the **Object** button within **Path to Sweep Along** and clicking the segment.
+  2. select the pipe_FC's initial path in the Pipe_FC Parameters by clicking the **Object** button within **Path to Sweep Along** and clicking the segment.

-* select the initial sketch to pipe and the segment to follow, then use either toolbar button 11 (additive pipe) or toolbar button 18 (subtractive pipe).
-The selection order matters (e.g., first selected the sketch then select the segment).
+* select the initial sketch_FC to pipe_FC and the segment to follow, then use either toolbar button 11 (additive pipe_FC) or toolbar button 18 (subtractive pipe_FC).
+The selection order matters (e.g., first selected the sketch_FC then select the segment).

 ![FreeCAD Part Design workbench pipe example](freecad_part_design_pipe_example.png)

-The pipe can transition through multiple paths and many sketches:
+The pipe_FC can transition through multiple paths and many sketches_FC:

 * Add subsequent paths by clicking **Add Edge** and selecting the segment (order of edges matter).
-* Add subsequent sketches by clicking **Add Section** and selecting the sketch (order of added sketches matter). **Transform Mode** must be **Multisection** for this to be enabled.
+* Add subsequent sketches_FC by clicking **Add Section** and selecting the sketch_FC (order of added sketches_FC matter). **Transform Mode** must be **Multisection** for this to be enabled.

-A pipe's sketches must be spaced out along the segments that make up the path, and the segments (lines, b-splines, etc..) that make up the path must be connected back-to-back.
-A common way to structure a pipe is to place sketches along a single b-spline.
-The b-spline can be created via the Part workbench or programmatically:
+A pipe_FC's sketches_FC must be spaced out along the segments that make up the path, and the segments (lines, b-splines, etc..) that make up the path must be connected back-to-back.
+A common way to structure a pipe_FC is to place sketches_FC along a single b-spline.
+The b-spline can be created via the Part workbench_FC or programmatically:

 ```python
 import FreeCAD as App